AgentMC/Sao20/Translate/En/Part3.md

 Having nodded with a serious face, Tiese took a folded piece of paper out of the other side pocket.
 It was not a white hemp paper but a regular one because of its thinness and hue, and it was covered with neat small letters.

-"Here, kind Tiese has written how to make a note for poor Ronye.
+"Here, kind Tiese has written how to make a notebook for poor Ronye.
 The most important thing is to use thin and durable yarn."

 "....... th-thanks......."